navitux/workshops/README.md

 - Can create / edit / delete data of students.
 - Can download the student's list in Excel or LibreOffice format.
 - Can Upload student's lists batches with excel's files (.xslx) or LibreOfficeCalc's files (.ods) or plain text files in comma separated values (csv) as well.

+**How to use:**
+-To start the use of the app, folder 'session' must have been in root directory of server (it has been implemented so far in apache Linux (LAMP set), WAMP and XAMP), access to start page (login.php) a url should look like this: 'http:localhost/session/login.php' and the provisional username and password is entered: 'admingral' 'passCount3r' to access the application and check its functionality.